On 4th October 2021, Yolt announced it is closing its accounts from 4th December 2021.

 Within Money Dashboard you are able to see what you have spent so far in the month and compare it to the same time the previous month.
 Users also have the ability to keep track of their budgets using the active trackers.

-Compared to Yolt, Money Dashboard allows you to set saving goals within the app such as budgeting to buy a house or to go on holiday.
+Money Dashboard also allows you to set saving goals within the app such as budgeting to buy a house or to go on holiday.

 Yolt does a good job of combining the features that you would expect of a free budgeting app, however it has a little way to go to compete with other budgeting apps such as Emma and Money Dashboard.
 Those wanting to do a little more than simply budgeting may want to look at the likes of Monzo and Starling Bank who combine both budgeting and banking in one place.

 Overall, Yolt does a good job of simplifying the budgeting process and the fact that it is free (and plans to remain so) is a good thing.
 If you want to find out more about finance apps for your smartphone, these articles may be useful: